B. Bo Sramek, Ph.D., the President of BoMed, defected

 from the communist Czechoslovakia to the US in 1964.

-There he worked as a computer scientist at the
+There, he worked as a computer scientist at the

 Czechoslovak Academy of Sciences - The Research

 Institute of Mathematical Machines.
-After working for
+In the US, after working for

 several computer companies in Arizona and California, he

 the medical field.
 In the 80's, he became a major

 contributor in development of the technology of